bischoff-m/ar-fitness/README.md

 # ar-fitness

-Android game based on face detection using the camera
+Android game based on face detection using the camera.
+This is an unfinished test and I discontinued the project.

 # Quick Start